adamhayek2/medtech/README.md

   ```sh
   https://github.com/me-no-dev/ESPAsyncWebServer/blob/f71e3d427b5be9791a8a2c93cf8079792c3a9a26/library.json,https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
   ```
+- From the Boards manager you should be able to download esp32 board to upload the code to it

 - Upload Arduino files to boards

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run MedTech locally and explore its features.